Christina5P/rent-a-house/README.md

 You can also hoover over the menu and you see a hand mark.
 The whole menu is displayed on smaller devices as well, since there is enough space to fit and it´s quicker to see the pages instead of two steps action.

-The background picture are taken at the location and will give you a feeling of the calm area you will stay in.
+The background picture in the head is a sky and I think it fits on top of the page and give you a feeling of nature.

 <hr>